 lamps is not indicative to the effective germicidal output they produce – that

-could be only determined with a properly calibrated UV sensor and monitor.
+could be only determined with a properly calibrated UVC sensor and monitor.

 Cold Cathode Germicidal UV Lamps